Police discover body of 2nd juvenile girl in Lauderhill canal after finding 1st body hours earlier

 Hours later, police said they found the body of a second juvenile girl at 8:45 p.m, just east of where the first body was found.
 They added investigators are trying to determine the identity of the second girl.

-Police said they do not have a description of the second body, which as of Tuesday night, remains in the canal.
-Divers have since entered the water to pull the girl’s body out.
+Police said they do not have a description of the second body.
+7News cameras were there on Tuesday night, as divers entered the water to pull the girl’s body out.

 The first body has been taken away from the canal and transferred to the Medical Examiner’s Office to find out the cause of death.
 Police said they have identified the first body, but they are waiting until they notify the next of kin to release her identity.